google-parfait/tensorflow-federated/docs/tutorials/tutorials_overview.md

 **Intermediate and advanced tutorials**

-*   [Random noise generation](random_noise_generation.ipynb) points out some subtlities with using randomness in decentralized computations, and proposes best practices and recommend patterns.
+*   [Random noise generation](random_noise_generation.ipynb) points out some subtleties with using randomness in decentralized computations, and proposes best practices and recommend patterns.

 *   [Sending Different Data To Particular Clients With tff.federated_select](federated_select.ipynb)